cartalyst/assetic-filters/introduction/installation.md

 ## Installation

-The best and easiest way to install the Cart package is with [Composer](http://getcomposer.org).
+The best and easiest way to install the assetic filters package is with [Composer](http://getcomposer.org).

 ### Preparation